jellydn/quick-code-runner.nvim/README.md

 ### Running Selected Code

-The "QuickCodeRunner" feature allows you to select a code snippet and run it with ease.
+The `QuickCodeRunner` feature allows you to select a code snippet and run it with ease.
 You can invoke this feature using the keyboard shortcut `<leader>cr`.

 ![QuickCodeRunner](https://i.gyazo.com/f533084934265d331c7edca68e5d80dd.gif)